 Gift giving for peripheral members of our social orbit can prove challenging.
-However, searching for gift ideas for your son or daughter's significant other, a new and growing friendship or partnership, or anyone else you don't know too well can still be personalized without going over-the-top.
+However, gift ideas for your son or daughter's significant other, a new and growing friendship or partnership, or anyone else you don't know too well can still be personalized without going over-the-top.

 Design-Driven Home and Office Goods